Carmaker Hyundai plans 22 new models in Europe by 2017

 Tempting buyers with new product is important, since Hyundai could eventually face a wave of customer departures.

-Many of its cars, like the i10, were bought by price-sensitive customers in 2009, when a host of European governments subsidised the purchase of new cars through scrappage schemes.
+Many of its cars, like the i10, were bought by price-sensitive customers in 2009, when a host of European governments subsidized the purchase of new cars through scrappage schemes.

 About three-quarters of the 3.3 million Hyundai cars on the road in Europe are fewer than seven years old.